lytedev/advent-of-code/2021/readme.md

 Enjoy!

-**EDIT**: Since performance is not what I would like, it looks like I'm also doing some of these in nim.
+**EDIT**: Since performance is not what I would like, it looks like I'm also doing some of these in Nim.

+**EDIT 2**: I sprinkled some zig in there.
+I've been meaning to mess with it for a while.

 ## Usage